martinslabber/pysql2mongo/README.md

 pysql2mongo
 ===========

-Python functions to convert SQL query to mongo query At present this is a utility to print how simple SQL select statements will look like as mongo queries.
+Python functions to convert SQL query to mongo query.
+At present this is a utility to print how simple SQL select statements will look like as mongo queries.
 Best place to see what it can do is the test.py file.